Skip to main content Skip to navigation Skip to footer

 Define a Strategy

-The canonical default is a two-strategy split: a fast hourly hot stream that captures every repo, and a slower weekly cold stream that takes app-consistent snapshots.
-The two strategies write to different storage subfolders (hot/ and cold/) so backups never mix.
+The default setup is a two-strategy split: a fast hourly hot stream that captures every repo, and a slower weekly cold stream for app-consistent snapshots.
+Both strategies write to separate storage subfolders (hot/ and cold/), so the streams never mix.

 rdc config backup-strategy set \